danlawless/auracle/book/vol-5-lineage/chapters/03-activated-wounds.md

 ---

+## Special Case: The Mediator / Truth Holder Role

+If you grew up being the go-between for parents who wouldn't speak directly, you carry a particular wound—and a particular sensitivity.

+### The Role You Were Assigned

+As a child forced to pass messages between parents:
+- You were placed into emotional logistics
+- You were asked to carry adult tension
+- You were positioned between people who wouldn't speak
+- You were made responsible for emotional flow that wasn't yours to manage

+**This creates adults who:**
+- Are sensitive to being used as go-betweens
+- Feel responsible for others' communication
+- Struggle with direct conflict
+- Over-function in relational maintenance

+### Why This Hits So Hard in Parenting

+When anyone—including your own children—tries to pull you into that same structure, your system says: *No. Not again.*

+That reaction isn't trauma reenactment—**it's trauma intelligence.**

+You recognize the pattern.
+Your body knows the cost.

+### Field Note: The Message-Passing Child

+Her son, age seven, returns from his dad's house with a message: "Dad says you need to change the pickup time."

+Her chest tightens.
+Her jaw clenches.
+For a moment, she feels rage at her son—which makes no sense.
+He's just a child.

+But her body is recognizing the pattern: *She's being made the mediator again.
+She's being positioned between people who should speak directly.*

+This time, she's on the receiving end.
+But the dynamic is the same.

+She takes a breath.
+"I hear you, honey.
+That's for Dad to tell me directly.
+You don't have to carry messages between us."

+Her son looks relieved.
+He didn't want that job either.

+### The Simple Internal Boundary

+*"I don't carry messages.
+I don't manage other people's relationships."*

+You don't need to explain.
+You don't need to justify.
+You don't need to soften it.

+**Even if you never say a word—not participating ends the pattern.**

+---

 ## Integration

 > *"Your child is not trying to wound you.
 They are simply being a child.
 But in being a child, they will find every place where your own childhood left marks."*